VIPnytt/RobotsTxtParser/docs/sql/delay.md

 # Delay handler
 Many hosts requires you to control the robot's request flow, using a minimum interval between each request.
 The reasons for this isn't always obvious, and may sometimes be complicated.

+Did you know this number is as high as about 40% of all `robots.txt` files?
+_Source: internal statistics_

 Examples of a 5 second interval:
 - [`Crawl-delay: 5`](../directives.md#crawl-delay)
 - [`Cache-delay: 5`](../directives.md#cache-delay)